CLASS-SZ/class_sz/README.rst

 CLASS_SZ is an extension of Julien Lesgourgues's CLASS code.

-For download and information on **class**, see http://class-code.net and https://github.com/lesgourg/class_public
+For download and information on CLASS, see http://class-code.net and https://github.com/lesgourg/class_public

 CLASS_SZ is initially based on Eiichiro Komatsu’s fortran code SZFAST.